aiseeai/tensorflow/README.md

-# Copyrights are reserved
+# Copyrights are not reserved, so you can use freely.
-# You can usr freely
 # Here is to give you the solution about how to install python from its source code and tensorflow framework from its release package
-# Author： Z Gx
+# Author : Gx Zhong
-# Date: 2023.10.29 Morning
+# Date   : 2023.10.29 Morning

 1、安装python 3.9
 1) 下载python源代码: